 - If approved, the organization and the NYJL execute a formal Letter of Agreement establishing a long-term partnership.

 Ready to start the application process?
 Complete the application

-Questions?
+- Questions?
 Do you know of an organization that might be a great community partner for the New York Junior League?
-Email our Community Program Research committee at email@example.com.
+Email the Community Senior Council Head at firstname.lastname@example.org.